Home » Condiments » Spice Mixes » Jerk Seasoning

 Homemade Jamaican Jerk Seasoning

-This homemade Jamaican Jerk Seasoning is easy to make with spices you already have in your pantry and will add extra flavor to any dish you are serving up!
+This homemade Jamaican jerk seasoning is easy to make with spices you already have in your pantry and will add extra flavor to any dish.
 It’s perfect for your dips too!

 The first time I ate anything with Jerk seasoning on it, we were on our honeymoon in Jamaica.